Fees & Fineprint

-Films that have shown theatrically, have been broadcast on television in Nashville prior to the Festival, or are available for sale on DVD or VOD are not eligible for consideration.
+Films that have shown theatrically, have been broadcast on television in Tennessee prior to the Festival, or films that are available for sale on DVD or VOD are not eligible for consideration.

-Additional cash prizes are eligible in many categories for films that elect to have their World or North American Premieres at the 2014 NaFF.
+Additional cash prizes are available in many categories for filmmakers who elect to have their World or North American Premieres at the 2015 NaFF.

 The only Premiere requirement is that the film is making its Tennessee Premiere.
 Films entered in the Tennessee First Category (for TN filmmakers) MUST be World Premieres.

 Entries must be submitted for pre-screening on DVD or BluRay.
 (Region 1 or 0 Standard).
 You may also submit via WAB online screener or Vimeo link.
 We ask that you use recyclable packaging.

 If you are burning a consumer disc, write your Project Title, WAB tracking # and a Contact email or phone number on the disc with a Sharpie pen.
 Please test your consumer-burned DVD on several makes and models of players before sending it to our offices.

 Works in progress are accepted but are not encouraged.
 We can not promise that we will be able to watch re-edited submissions.
 Please only submit works in progress if submitting close to final deadline.

 You may submit multiple entries but must fill out a separate entry form for each.